noahehall/theBookOfNoah/0current/react17.md

     - doesnt shallow merge old & new state like setstate
       - it *REPLACES* the entire state!
     - can & should be declared multiple times to keep state simple when using this hook
+    - pass a fn to setState fn if
+      - *new* state depends on the *prev* state
+      - initial state is the result of an expensive computation

   - *useEffect*
     - for dat afetching, subscriptions, changing dom elements, i.e any side asynchronous side effect